 Skip to main content

 Almost everything on the Settings page is per-client (per project).
 Brand profile, location, languages, prompt attributes, competitors, AI platforms, scheduled runs, even Delete client.
 All scoped to the client you have open.
-The one exception is API keys, which are account-wide and authenticate every project under your account.
+The one exception is API keys, which live at the organization level and authenticate against every project your key’s scope can reach.

 Your brand